TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         Enable logging to the MySQL table sys\_stat.
+         Enable logging to the database table sys\_stat.

+         **Note** : This option has been removed in TYPO3 6.0.

    Default
          false